As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

-Hammock-based sleeping systems, like the ultralight Hummingbird hammocks, are typically more technical as you need to have proper tree distance and height to be able to complete your setup and have a comfortable sleep.
+Hammock-based sleeping systems, like the ultralight Hummingbird hammocks for camping, are typically more technical as you need to have proper tree distance and height to be able to complete your setup and have a comfortable sleep.

 Typically this system is also heavier the less expensive you purchase as there is a need for anchors, straps, and suspension systems that can add up quickly in pounds on your back.

 Benefit to Hammocks on a Thru Hike

 There is a range of benefits to choosing to use a hammock while on the trail, which ranges from helping minimize pack weight to getting you away from ground hazards.

 So let’s take a look at a few reasons why tents are better than hammocks:

 While there are many parts to a complete hammock setup, the hammock itself can be lighter than a tent while also having the possibility to be less bulky within your pack.

 This is because with many systems you only need to carry suspension lines which are typically under three feet long meaning they take up very little space when packed compared to other bigger items like a tent and sleeping pad can add.

 Let’s be super honest here, the older you get the worse you are at getting good restful sleep on hard, compact ground.
 Your body just doesn’t rebound the same way as when you are younger which is why many hammock hikers are older.

 A hammock provides you the closest rest to a bed as you can get while hiking in the woods and the comfort that a hammock offer is unmatched by anything else in this category.